mivade/IonMD/README.rst

   * `GNU Scientific Library <https://www.gnu.org/software/gsl/>`_ (for
     random number generation and 2D binning for simulated CCD images)
   * `NLopt <http://ab-initio.mit.edu/wiki/index.php/NLopt>`_ (for
-    finding the potential energy minimum for good initial conditions)
+    finding the potential energy minimum for good initial conditions).
+Note that in the current implementation, this is not actually used, but the code still exists for it.
+I plan to later try using this along with nearest neighbor Coulomb potential approximation which is why it's staying in.

 Usage
 =====